GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

 - Audio recordings button for easy navigation
 - Real-time aircraft position tracking capability (SDR-ready)

-### 4. Settings Button
+### 4. Settings Page
 - Created a Settings file to view settings
 - On the home page, a button is available to view settings
-- On the map page, there is a button available to view settings as well
+- On the map page, there is a button available to view settings page as well
 - Professional settings display

 ### 5. Updated Style Changes and Improvements